Aboudoc/AU-proxies/README.md

 If you need testnet funds, use the [Alchemy testnet faucet](https://goerlifaucet.com/).

 This project demonstrates a basic proxy use case.
-It comes with 3 different proxy contracts, a test for proxy v2 contract, and a library from openZeppelin called StorageSlot using assembly code.
+It comes with four different proxy contracts, a test for proxy v2 contract, and a library from openZeppelin called StorageSlot using assembly code.

-For test purposes, get contract (ABI) Logic1 and Logic2 with proxy address
+For testing purposes, get contract (ABI) Logic1 and Logic2 with proxy address

 ```js
 const proxyAsLogic1 = await ethers.getContractAt("Logic1", proxy.address)
 const proxyAsLogic = await ethers.getContractAt("Logic2", proxy.address)
 ```

-Using 2 ways to check x value:
+Using two different ways to check x value:

 ```js
 assert.equal(await logic1.x(), 0)